 C&N runs two hostels on Main street: the C&N Backpackers and the Central Station Hostel.
 Both are in the same block of Main Street down from the train station, in what happens to be the Downtown Eastside.
 One is located in the same building as the Ivanhoe Hotel, a notorious low-income single room occupancy hotel with a substandard reputation, while the other location isn’t much better.

-The hostels themselves may be ok, but I would not feel right about sending my much loved folks to knock on their doors.
+The hostels themselves may be ok, but I would not feel right about sending my much loved readers to knock on their doors.

-Finding the Best Budget Hostels in Vancouver BC
+Finding the Best Budget Accommodation in Vancouver BC

 Well, I hope I have given some clarity about Vancouver BC hostels.
 There really are some fantastic options, no matter what kind of traveller you are and what your budget looks like.
 The cheaper of the dorm beds in Vancouver start at around $31 (CND) and then depending on your level of privacy, go up from there.
 The West Coast vibe and the Vancouver chill are definitely real things, and they are well within reach at most of these great places to stay in Vancouver!